KingKoro/CH32VX-TIMER-PIO-Library/README.md

 # CH32VX-TIMER-PIO-Library
- A library for initializing basic timers and reading systick global time on CH32V/X MCUs.
+ A library for initializing basic timers and tracking global timing on CH32V/X MCUs.

 ## Note
 - The actual timer frequency might differ from the specified frequency, by various offsets, due to integer division.